Batkivshchyna

 In the 2012 Ukrainian parliamentary election, Batkivshchyna took part under the banner "United opposition Batkivshchyna" and other parties allied with Batkivshchyna.
 The list won 62 seats and 25.55 percent of the vote under the (nationwide) proportional party-list system (down from 30.71 percent in 2007 for the Yulia Tymoshenko Bloc), and another 39 in constituencies, thus a total of 101 seats.
 On 15 June 2013 the parties "Front of Changes" and "Reforms and Order" finally merged with the Batkivshchyna by self-liquidation.
-By 31 December 2013 the parliamentary faction Batkivshchyna had 90 deputies.
+By 31 December 2013, the parliamentary faction Batkivshchyna had 90 deputies.

-From August 5, 2011, to February 22, 2014, Yulia Tymoshenko was a political prisoner of the Yanukovych regime.
+From 5 August 2011 to 22 February 2014, Yulia Tymoshenko was a political prisoner of the Yanukovych government.
 In the concluding days of the 2014 Ukrainian revolution, she was released after three years in jail and her reputation rehabilitated by the Supreme Court of Ukraine and the European Court of Human Rights.
 Tymoshenko began reforming the party and Batkivshchyna went into the parliamentary elections of 2014 with new members, the top five of the list included: Nadiya Savchenko, Yulia Tymoshenko, Ihor Lutsenko, Serhiy Sobolev, and Alyona Shkrum.
 Based on the election results, the party received 19 seats in the Ukrainian parliament: 17 according to party lists and two through the majority system.
 Until 17 February 2016, the party was a member of the Second Yatsenyuk Government, but it later moved into opposition.

-In the snap parliamentary election of 2019 Batkivschyna received 8.18% of the votes and 26 MPs (two elected in constituencies).
+In the snap parliamentary election of 2019, Batkivschyna received 8.18% of the votes and 26 MPs (two elected in constituencies).
 In the Verkhovna Rada of Ukraine, the party went into opposition.
 According to the results of the local elections in 2020, the Batkivshchyna received 12.39% votes of voters, and became one of the leading parties in the local elections in Ukraine.
-Batkivshchyna maintained a social-democratic image until it joined the European People's Party in 2008.
+Despite having a social-democratic image, the party joined the European People's Party in 2008.
+Nevertheless, Batkivshchyna maintains its centre-left position.
 It is in favor of Ukraine's integration into the EU and joining NATO.